PythonRSAS/pythonrsas.github.io/_posts/2022-06-20-1-binary-search-trees.md

 * **In-order traversal**:
 **Inorder DFS LNR**: Left -> node -> right

-When data is stored sorted in the binary tree, in-order traversal retrieves the data in ascending sorted order.
+When data is stored sorted in the binary tree (aka "binary search tree"), in-order traversal retrieves the data in ascending sorted order.
 Hence the name "in order".

 ![In order depth first search](../images/posts/Inorder-DFS.PNG)